hackclub/forge/README.md

 The Forge YSWS Project can be considered 4 major sections:

-* Forge Printer - the fixed-bed cantilevered 3D Printer
+* Forge Printer - the cantilevered 3D Printer
 * Forge Editor - the OpenSCAD-based online modeling software and slicer designed for the Forge Printer
 * Forge Mainboard - the custom-engineered control board powered by a STM32F405 and TMC2209s.
 Also includes the interface board
 * Forge Firmware - The custom-engineered firmware that powers the Forge Mainboard

 ## About the Forge Printer

-The printer is built around the [Flatpack](https://github.com/eponra/flatpack).
-However, this printer is significantly different internally than the Flatpack.
-Featuring a STM32 F405 series MCU and TMC2209 drivers on a custom Hack Club-engineered control board.
-The printer is designed to fit inside a filament box when folded, only taking up 220x210x75mm (not including the power supply or spool holder).
-Forge is the ultimate tool for competitions, club fairs, and hackathons.
+The Forge Printer is a fast, inexpensive, and compact cantilevered 3D Printer.
+More details soon!

 ## Specifications

-**These are Forge's specifications as of August 24, 2024.
-As we begin test manufacturing Forge, these specifications may change.**
+**These are Forge's specifications as of November 25, 2024.
+We're currently in the process of building MK2.
+As we get closer to 2025, more details will be published.**

 * STM32F405RGT6 32-Bit MCU
 * TMC2209 Stepper Drivers